 Snack Shop

 “This is my mother’s shop.
 I’m helping her out.”
 “She’s lucky to have you.”
 “I’m lucky to have her!”
-Wendy Fam drops into her mother’s shop after school to help whenever she can.
-Her mother works every day from 7.00am to 7.00pm (except Mondays) which leaves less time for housework, but her husband and children…
+Wendy Fam regularly helps her mother at the shop after school.
+Working from 7.00am to 7.00pm every day (except Mondays), her mother’s long hours leave little time for household chores.
+Thankfully, her husband and children lend…

 Fast Lane